Bruegel (think tank): Events

 Bruegel also hosts events which gather experts, the public and various stakeholders for in-depth discussion on a range of policy issues.
 The events are often livestreamed with the video and audio recordings on Bruegel's website.
-In 2021, they hosted 93 events throughout the year and released 50 episodes of their podcast series "The Sound of Economics".
-This is in addition to over 150 blog posts and 45 publications.
+In 2023, Bruegel hosted 81 events throughout the year and released 53 episodes of the podcast "The Sound of Economics", which amassed 181,910 listens across all platforms.
+This is in addition to publishing 56 Long reads (2 books, 1 essay, 21 working papers, 22 policy briefs, 10 reports for the European Parliament), 86 Short reads (36 Analyses, 8 Blog posts, 42 First glances) and 15 Datasets.